nju-websoft/CADDIE/README.md

 #### Evaluation of Content-Based Dataset Snippet Extraction (T3)

-- [experiment/3-snippet](https://github.com/nju-websoft/CBDS/tree/main/experiment/3-snippet) provides all the original relevance judgments and ratings from the participants of the user study.
+- [experiment/3-snippet](https://github.com/nju-websoft/CBDS/tree/main/experiment/3-snippet) provides all the original relevance judgments and ratings from the participants of our user study.

 ## License